NETWAYS/foreman-training/provisioning/06_bootdisk.md

 ### Associate iPXE template to operating systems

-Navigate to "Hosts > Provisioning Templates" and search for the iPXE templates.
+Navigate to "Hosts > Templates > Provisioning Templates" and search for the iPXE templates.
-"Kickstart default iPXE" should already be associated to CentOS so associate "Preseed default iPXE" to Debian.
+"Kickstart default iPXE" should already be associated to CentOS so associate "Preseed default iPXE" to Debian and "Preseed default iPXE Autoinstall" to Ubuntu.

-A template for Ubuntu Autoinstall is not provided yet, but this issue is already addressed.
+Repeat the same with the Templates "Preseed Default PXEGrub2" for Debian and "Preseed PXEGrub2 Autoinstall" for Ubuntu.

-Navigate to "Hosts > Operating systems" and select the iPXE templates associated.
+Navigate to "Hosts > Provisionings Setup > Operating systems" and select the iPXE and PXEGrub2 templates associated.

 !SLIDE smbullets small